-You, your financial adviser or your Discretionary Fund Manager, can tell your chosen Platform to sell or purchase any asset available on the Platform provided any asset purchased is a Permitted Investment.
-Any charge for selling or buying transactions will be set out in the Platform Terms and Conditions.
+You, your financial adviser or your Discretionary Fund Manager, on your behalf, might instruct the sale or purchase of any asset available on the online facility provided any asset purchased is a Permitted Investment.

 What are the charges and costs?